dkariyawasam/Project_Indika_Old/Docs/Gym Leader Revamp/Misty.md

 ## Misty
 - Trainer Class: Swimmer

-Misty is a pro swimmer and a mermaid diver.
+Misty is a pro swimmer and a mermaid diver from Kanto.
+Misty's ace is Kingdra.

 challenge 1 - 0/2 evolved: lv 13 staryu, lv 17 chinchou